Global Properties of the Conformal Manifold for S-Fold Backgrounds: The Gauged Supergravity

 The symplectic, symmetric matrix ${M}_{MN}(\phi)$ is defined in terms of the coset representative $\mathcal{V}(\phi)_M{}^N$ of the scalar manifold in the representation ${\bf 56}$ of ${\rm E}_{7(7)}$ as follows:

-where summation over $P$ is understood.
+where here and in the following we denote by $\underline{A},\,\underline{B}=1,\dots, 56$ the ${\rm SU}(8)$ indices labeling the ${\bf 28}+\overline{{\bf 28}}$ representation and summation over $\underline{A}$, in the above formula, is understood.
 In (\ref{Vgeneral}) ${M}^{MN}$ describes the inverse matrix of ${M}_{MN}$.
 The gauging procedure requires $X_{NM}{}^P$ to transform in the ${\bf 912}$ representation of ${\rm E}_{7(7)}$ (linear constraint) and to satisfy quadratic constraints which express the invariance of it under the action of the gauge group.
 We shall consider the gauged model in which the gauge group has the form \cite{DallAgata:2011aa,Inverso:2016eet,Guarino:2019oct,Guarino:2020gfe}:

 In the ${\rm SL}(8,\mathbb{R})$-symplectic frame the embedding tensor $X_{MN}{}^P$ of the gauging reads:

 where

 Note that the ``magnetic'' vectors $A_{[AB]\,\mu}$ are involved in the gauge connection.
 In our discussion about this model, we shall follow, unless stated otherwise, the notations of \cite{Guarino:2020gfe}.
 The model features anti-de Sitter vacua with supersymmetry $\mathcal{N}=0,\,1,\,2$ and $4$.
 We shall focus below on the $\mathcal{N}=2$ class of vacua, compute the (bosonic) Kaluza-Klein spectrum on them and eventually provide their uplift to $D=10$.
 Following \cite{Guarino:2020gfe}, the vacua we are interested in can all be described within a $\mathbb{Z}_2^3$-invariant sector \cite{Aldazabal:2006up}\cite{Guarino:2019snw} which describes an $\mathcal{N}=1$ supergravity coupled to seven chiral multiplets with complex scalars $z_i=-\chi_i+ { i}\, e^{-\varphi_i}$, $i:1,...,7$.
 The coset representative, in a suitable basis of the ${\rm E}_{7(7)}$ generators, is chosen to be: